-Additional compilation options (-march=XXX -mfpmath=sseYYY) to adopt chip specific floating-point operations on the SSE unit, can be activated by adapting the XXX, YYY options to your chip and adding these to the CMAKE\CXX\FLAGS variable via ccmake or the CMake GUI (or by uncommenting the relevant part in the Linux-g++.gmk configuration script for the GNUMake system).
+Additional compilation options (-march=XXX -mfpmath=sseYYY) to adopt chip specific floating-point operations on the SSE unit can be activated by adapting the XXX, YYY options to your chip and adding these to the CMAKE_CXX_FLAGS variable via ccmake or the CMake GUI (or by uncommenting the relevant part in the Linux-g++.gmk configuration script for the GNUMake system).
 By doing so, a greater stability of results has been verified, making possible reproducibility of exact outputs between debug, non-optimised and optimised runs.
 A little performance improvement (in the order of 2%) can also be achieved in some cases.
-To be considered that binaries built using these chip-specific options will likely NOT be portable cross platforms; generated applications will only run on the specific chip-based architectures.
+Note that binaries built using these chip-specific options will likely NOT be portable; generated applications will only run on the specific chip-based architectures.